Role: UX Design lead

 Setting out testing structure

-As this is such a large, complex and new build, we decided to breakdown our Beta release into phases:
+As this is such a large, complex and new build, we decided to break down our Beta release into phases:

 3 phases over 3 months to a limited group of customers (12 users, different industries)